punknroll/SF-config-vim/README.markdown

-# My vim configuration formerly inspired by spf13-vim
+# My vim configuration

-it mainly uses vundle to configure all the stuff.
+I use the .vimrc from http://vim-bootstrap.com and add my custom bundles in .vimrc.local.bundles.
+My custom modifications are in .vimrc.local.